shakfu/cyfaust/README.md

 ## Project Status

-The project is still early stage and a work-in-progress, with key remaining parts not yet implemented (see the project's [TODO](https://github.com/shakfu/cyfaust/blob/main/TODO.md) file.
+The project is still relatively early stage and a work-in-progress, with key remaining parts not yet implemented (see the project's [TODO](https://github.com/shakfu/cyfaust/blob/main/TODO.md) file.

 Nonetheless,

-- A good chunk of the faust interpreter (in Faust version `2.75.7`), and also the box and signal apis have been wrapped with tntegration of the rtaudio cross-platform audio driver.
+- A good chunk of the faust interpreter (in Faust version `2.81.2`), and also the box and signal apis have been wrapped with tntegration of the rtaudio cross-platform audio driver.

 - Works on macOS, Linux and Windows.